 Exposed UART Port Transmits Wi-Fi Credentials:

-The device exposes a UART port that transmits the clear text Wi-Fi credentials,
+The device exposes a UART port that transmits the clear text Wi-Fi credentials, during the boot process of the device.
+No authentication is required to view this information.

 Interactive Shell Login Prompt Bypass:

-The UART port drops into an interactive shell after entering a username and
+The UART port drops into an interactive shell after entering a username and password.
+This password prompt can be bypassed by changing the device's bootloader settings.
+To exploit this vulnerability the following steps are required:

 1. Connect to the devices UART port while the device is switched off.